-- (a) "ECF System" means the court's system for electronic case filing; - (b) "ECF case" means any case designated by the court as an electronic case in the ECF System; - (c) "Filing User" means an individual to whom the court has granted access to file documents electronically in the ECF System; - (d) "filing" means any document that is filed electronically in the ECF System; and - (e) "court" means the assigned judge or, where appropriate, the assigned special master.
+- (a) "ECF System" means the court's online system for electronic case filing; - (b) "ECF case" means a case designated by the clerk as an electronic case in which all filings in the case are made via the ECF System; - (c) "Non-ECF case" means a case designated by the clerk as a pro se case in which the pro se litigant has not been granted access to file documents electronically in the ECF System; - (d) "Filing User" means an individual to whom the court has granted access to file documents electronically via the ECF System; - (e) "filing" means any document that is filed electronically via the ECF System or via e-mail by a pro se litigant; and - (f) "court" means the assigned judge or, when appropriate, the assigned special master.

 II.
-ELECTRONIC CASE DESIGNATION AND NOTICE
+CASE DESIGNATION AND NOTICE

+3. Scope.

-- 3. Scope. - (a) Newly Filed Cases.
-All newly filed cases will be designated ECF cases except for cases involving pro se litigants. - (b) Converted Cases.
-The court may convert a pending non-ECF case to an electronic case at any time.
+- (a) Newly Filed Cases. - (i) In General.
+All newly filed cases will be designated ECF cases except cases involving pro se litigants. - (ii) Pro Se Cases.
+All newly filed pro se cases will be designated non-ECF cases. - (b) Converted Cases.
+The court may grant a pro se litigant access to file documents electronically via the ECF System, and thereby convert a pending non-ECF case into an ECF case.

-4. Notice to Counsel.
-The clerk will notify counsel that a case has been designated an ECF case by filing a "Notice of Designation."
+4. Notice.
+The clerk will notify counsel and pro se litigants that a case has been designated an ECF case or a non-ECF case by filing a "Notice of Designation."

 III.
-ACCESS TO ECF SYSTEM; RESPONSIBILITY OF FILING USERS; EXEMPTION FROM USE
+ACCESS TO FILE DOCUMENTS VIA THE ECF SYSTEM; RESPONSIBILITY OF FILING USERS; EXEMPTION FROM USE 5.
+Access.

-5. Access.

 - (a) Applications.
-Applications for access to file documents electronically in the ECF System are submitted through PACER (Public Access to Court Electronic Records) at www.pacer.gov, and will be granted to: - (i) an attorney who is admitted to the bar of this court; and - (ii) an individual who is not represented by an attorney only if allowed or so required by court order. - (b) Notification.
-The court will notify a Filing User when access to the ECF System has been granted.
+Applications for access to file documents electronically via the ECF System are submitted through PACER (Public Access to Court Electronic Records) at www.pacer.gov, and will be granted to: - (i) an attorney who is admitted to the bar of this court; and - (ii) a pro se litigant only if allowed or so required by court order. - (b) Notification.
+The clerk will notify a Filing User when access to file via the ECF System has been granted.

-6. Use of Electronic Filing Account.
+6. Use of ECF Account.
 No Filing User or other person may knowingly permit or cause a Filing User's login and password to be used by anyone other than an authorized agent of the Filing User.
 Any Filing User or other person may be subject to sanctions for failure to comply with this provision.

-7. Exemption From Filing Electronically.
-By filing an appropriate motion, an individual not registered as a Filing User may, for good cause, seek to be exempted from filing documents electronically in an ECF case.
+7. Exemption From Filing Electronically in an ECF Case.
+By filing an appropriate motion, a Filing User or an attorney not yet registered as a Filing User may, for good cause, seek to be exempted from filing documents electronically in an ECF case and to convert the case into a non-ECF case.

 IV.
-FILING REQUIREMENTS
+FILING REQUIREMENTS IN NON-ECF CASES